 These are the times your child needs your support the most.
 Working through your child’s emotions with them and showing your care for them will allow them to grow in a multitude of ways.
 For example, it will help them to become better at self-soothing.
 They will learn to work through problems themselves.

 Improving your child’s ability to navigate low-intensity situations, such as the loss of an ice cream cone, will encourage them to come to you during more difficult times in their life.
 Your trust and connection will grow.

 Kendra’s six-year-old son, Ben, has always wanted a dog.
-Really, really wanted one.
-A dog person herself, she would love to make his dream a reality, but living in a small apartment in the city makes their mutual desire impossibile.
-Taking a walk in the park one day, she and Ben spot a few youngsters gallivanting joyfully through the playground with several adorable puppies.
-He predictably bursts out crying.
-At the end of her own emotional leash, feeling helpless and exhausted, Kendra cannot believe that she has to deal with “the conversation” all over again.
-But this time, with the help of Emotion Coaching, she has the tools to lead it in a different, more positive direction.
+A dog person herself, she would love to make his dream a reality.
+However, living in a small apartment in the city makes their mutual desire impossible.
+Taking a walk in the park one day, she and Ben spot several adorable puppies.
+He bursts out crying.
+Feeling helpless and exhausted, Kendra cannot believe that she has to deal with “the conversation” all over again.
+This time, with the help of Emotion Coaching, she has the tools to lead it in a different, more positive direction.

 Bending down to eye level with her son, Kendra asks him what’s wrong.

 “All the other kids have dogs,” he mumbles through tears.
 “If you really loved me you’d let me have one too!”

 “I do love you, more than anything in the world,” Kendra says, stroking Ben’s hair.
 “I want a dog too, and I really wish we could have one right now.
 Maybe when we move out of this apartment, we can think about getting ourselves a puppy of our own.
 Wouldn’t that be great?”